ambersanti1/carolina-portfolio/README.md

 # DESCRIPTION

-My Full Stack Web Developer Portfolio.
-It contains an about me section, the portfolio with my projects, a contact inbox to send me a message, and a section with my resume
+This is my Full Stack Web Developer Portfolio, which contains an about me section, the portfolio with my projects, a contact inbox to send me a message, and a section with my resume.

 # INSTALLATION INFORMATION